 These systems use sustainable resources like solar or geothermal power.
-These heaters represent a fairly new technology in the United States, but they are very kind to the environment and can save you loads in energy bills in the future.
+These heaters represent fairly new technology in the United States, but they are very kind to the environment and can save you loads in energy bills in the future.
 The cost of the units themselves and the installation costs can be prohibitive, but the systems tend to be more cost-effective over time when compared to systems that use fossil fuels.

 Oil and Gas Steam Heating

-The oil and gas steam configuration is one of the oldest forms of commercial heating systems.
+The oil and gas steam configuration are one of the oldest forms of commercial heating systems.
 The units use fossil fuels to boil, condense, and then pass the steam through pipes in order to heat a building.
-Not only is this technology behind the times, it’s the least cost-efficient out of all the commercial system types available.
+Not only is this technology behind the times, but it’s also the least cost-efficient out of all the commercial system types available.
 The systems are also slow to heat a room, making them less than ideal for most applications.